You sit down to do the thing. The house is quiet. The laptop is open. And nothing happens. You cannot start.

 Body doubling is especially useful for tasks you have been avoiding.
 The boring admin.
 The tax return.
 The email you have been drafting in your head for three days.
 If you cannot start something on your own, try doing it with someone else nearby.

-If you want to see which tools would help your brain most, take the free Executive Function Skills Snapshot for a personalised profile.
+If you want to see which tools would help your brain most, take the free How Your Brain Works snapshot for a personalised profile.